 Two or more individuals can carry on business in partnership, where the income from the business is received jointly.
 Partnerships are relatively inexpensive to form and operate.
 Most partnerships are established by a partnership agreement which sets out the rights and obligations of the partners.
 A partnership itself is not taxable, rather each partner pays tax on their share of the net income of the partnership.

 The downside to this type of business structure is that partners are severally and jointly liable for the obligations of the partnership.
-There is also potential for dispute and loss of trust between the partners.
+There is also potential for dispute and loss of trust between the partners, which may impact the functioning of the business.

-The advantages of a trust are that there is flexibility in income distribution and income can be streamed to low income tax beneficiaries to take advantage of their lower marginal tax rate.
-Furthermore, assets can be protected through a properly drafted Deed.
+Some advantages of a trust are that there is flexibility in income distribution and income can be streamed to low income tax beneficiaries to take advantage of their lower marginal tax rate.
+Furthermore, assets can be protected through a properly drafted deed.

 A company is a separate legal entity capable of holding assets in its own name.
 The words “Pty Ltd” after a business name show that the business is a registered legal entity trading in its own right.
 A company is owned by shareholders and directors manage the company’s day to day business and affairs.
 The shareholders of a company receive any company profits in the form of dividends.
 Shareholders can limit their personal liability and are not generally liable for the company debts.
 Instead, the financial liability of the company is limited to the assets owned by the company.

-Establishment of a company and ongoing administrative and compliance costs associated with Corporations Law can be high.
+The establishment of a company and ongoing administrative and compliance costs can be high.
 There is also a requirement to publicly disclose key information.

 Each business will vary and no business owner’s circumstances will be the same.
-It is advisable to talk to an accountant or solicitor about the costs and risks of each business structure to make sure that the business structure used is the right one for the business and its needs going forward.
-In the following newsletter, we will discuss these structures in more detail.
+It is advisable to talk to an accountant or solicitor about the costs and risks of each business structure to make sure that the business structure used is the right one for the business and its needs.